-It is widely accepted that the traditions of music and storytelling in Ireland, are among the most original and earliest forms of communication in Europe.
+I think it is fair to say it is widely accepted worldwide that during armed conflicts, civilians are normally not targets of hostility.
+While it is unfortunate that in some situations civilians are sadly, caught in the crossfire, usually they are not deliberately targeted.
+However this unwritten rule was blatantly ignored when civilians became the preferred targets in an area of Ireland dubbed the "murder triangle" during a bleak, dark three year period in the mid-seventies.
+It is also widely accepted that the traditions of music and storytelling in Ireland, are among the most original and earliest forms of communication in Europe.
 The one thing that truly unites all the differing factions in Ireland is our love of and deep respect for music.
-Music unites, gladdens and crosses all of the invisible barriers.
-It knows no boundaries, borders or walls.
-It is color blind and deaf to prejudice of all stripes.
-It is a connection that started, with a race of people who inhabited Ireland in the ages past named the ‘Tuatha De Danann’ who bequeathed us with the gift of poetry and song.
+Music unites, gladdens and crosses all of the invisible barriers; it knows no boundaries, borders or walls and is color blind and deaf to prejudice of all stripes.
+The Miami Showband personified those traits as the bands lineup contained both Protestant and Catholic members, The Irish connection with music started, with a race of people who inhabited Ireland in the ages past named the ‘Tuatha De Danann’ and who bequeathed us with the gift of poetry and song.

 Two serving British soldiers and one former British soldier were eventually found guilty of the murders and received life sentences; they were released in 1998.
 Those responsible for the attack belonged to the ‘Glenanne gang’ a secret alliance of loyalist militants, rogue police officers and British soldiers.
 There are also allegations that British military intelligence agents were involved.
 According to former Intelligence Corps Agent Captain Fred Holroyd, the killings were organised by British intelligence officer Robert Nairac, together with the UVF’s Mid-Ulster Brigade and its commander Robin (the jackal) Jackson.

-The Miami Showband Massacre occurred 43 years ago in July 1975 and was just one in a long list of atrocities perpetrated against an innocent civilian population by the so called “Glenanne Gang.”
+The Miami Showband Massacre occurred on July 31, 1975 and was just one in a long list of atrocities perpetrated against an innocent civilian population by the so called “Glenanne Gang.”